-Articles received through ILL are generally supplied free of charge and become the property of the borrowing patron.
+Journal articles received through ILL are generally supplied free of charge and become the property of the borrowing patron.
 If an item (either book or article) has a charge associated with it, the patron will be notified for approval before the item is sent.

 Katie Murrell Library is a congressionally designated depository for U.S. Government documents.